eslint/eslint/docs/rules/no-useless-computed-key.md

-# Disallow unnecessary computed property keys (no-useless-computed-key)
+# Disallow unnecessary computed property keys in objects and classes (no-useless-computed-key)

 It's unnecessary to use computed properties with literals such as: